 Mangoes and sticky rice is classically served with polished, refined white rice, but the dish's nutrient profile can be improved by using sprouted or soaked brown rice without compromising the ultimate flavor or texture of the dish.
 Like all grains, brown rice contains antinutrients which bind up minerals preventing their full absorption and the simple act of soaking or sprouting rice can improve the body's ability to better absorb grain's full complement of minerals - particularly zinc and iron.
 You can read more about soaking grain or learn the benefits of sprouted grain.
 This recipe for mangoes and sticky rice is also rich in coconut oil - a remarkable and wholesome fat that's rich in lauric acid - a fatty acid known for its antimicrobial activities and that is thought to boost the immune system.

-- While the rice cooks, pour 14 ounces full-fat coconut milk into a saucepan over medium-low heat and gently stir 1 teaspoon unrefined sea salt and up to two tablespoons unrefined whole cane sugar or coconut palm sugar into the milk until the sugar and salt fully dissolves.
+- While the rice cooks, pour the coconut milk into a saucepan over medium-low heat and gently stir in the into the milk until the sugar and salt fully dissolves.

 - Separate the coconut milk mixture in two halves, then pour one half of the mixture over the cooked rice.

-- Portion the rice into individual bowls and then gently spoon the remaining coconut milk mixture over the rice, layering thinly sliced mango over the rice and garnishing with the zest of one lime.
+- Portion the rice into individual bowls and then gently spoon the remaining coconut milk mixture over the rice, layering thinly sliced mango over the rice..
+Serve warm.